Ys I & II: Ys I

 Adol fights through demons through the Shrine of Solomon.
 In the lower levels, he rescues a young girl with long blue hair locked in a cell.
 The girl reveals that her name is Feena, and that a man with a dark cape imprisoned her there, but otherwise she has no memories about her past.
 Adol takes Feena to be looked after by Jeba, before returning to the Shrine, where he discovers the first Book of Ys on the lowest level.
 Returning to Minea, he finds that Sara has been murdered during his absence, with the culprit being a man in a dark cape.
-Sara had however already given her most important possession to a friend to present to Adol - the second Book of Ys.
+Sara had already given her most important possession to a friend to present to Adol - the second Book of Ys.
 It is revealed that Reah was the one who has Sara's Book of Ys, and she returns it to Adol in exchange for her Silver Harmonica.
 He is then directed to the mine of the ruined village of Rastin for the third book.
 Adol sets off to the mine and recovers that third Book from its depths, and returns to Zepik.
 There, he finds Feena recovering under Jeba's care.

 Jeba and her family are descendants of the Ys priest Tovah, and thus Jeba is able to read the ancient text in the Books of Ys to Adol.
 The three books narrate the story of the creation of Cleria in ancient Ys, which brought great prosperity to the land.
 However, one day great hordes of demons suddenly appeared and attacked.
 An evil leader with six greater demons led the evil forces.
 The people of Ys retreated to the Temple of Solomon where they were besieged.
 During the siege the twin Goddesses of Ys suddenly disappeared from the Temple, and soon after the evil hordes also disappeared.
 The six Priests of Ys created the Books of Ys and imbued with magical power so that one day they might guide a hero to save the land of Ys.
 The people of Ys then reasoned that Cleria had been what attracted the evil and so buried it deep in the ground.
 Following this, Jeba tells Adol that the remaining books of Ys must be located in the great Tower of Darm, a towering structure which rises up to the clouds.
 The tower is nicknamed 'The Devil's Tower' and it stands in front of a giant crater named Bagyu Ba'dead.